 The City is pursuing near-term planning and construction of the following projects, in accordance with adopted community plans and feedback.

 Funding is secured for detailed design work and construction of a safe and comfortable walking and bicycling route from 800 South to Fairmont Park, roughly following the alignment of the Jordan and Salt Lake City Canal.
 The City is initiated the final design process in Winter 2014/2015 toward construction beginning in summer of 2016.
 Please see the Jordan and Salt Lake City Canal "McClelland" Trail project page for more information.

-The design of the remaining SLC gap of the Jordan River Parkway Trail between North Temple and 200 South is complete and construction funding is secured.
-Construction will begin during March 2017.
+Construction of the remaining SLC gap in the Jordan River Parkway Trail between North Temple and 200 South is underway.
 Please see the Jordan River Parkway Trail page for more information.

 Beyond projects currently funded for study or construction in the next 1-3 years, longer term projects include the following urban trail segments, shown in the Multi-Use Paths 20-Year Map from the Pedestrian and Bicycle Master Plan Update.